v3ai/cain/README.md

 (One line install), paste into terminal
 ```
-cd && sudo apt install git -y && git clone https://github.com/v3ai/cain && cd cain && ./install
+cd && sudo apt install git -y && git clone https://github.com/v3ai/cain && cd ~/cain && ./cain install
 ```
-if you want to make cain push to github whenever you change a file, edit /usr/local/bin/cain and remove the remove the pound sign before the line "git push"

-Go about your life normally, and if you update a keybinding, run (or it will do it automatically if you use the crontab)
+Your .bashrc will be changed to let you just type this command into the terminal
 ```
 cain
 ```